QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 fig.show()
 ```

-### Quentin: it would be fun to "deepen" the neural net for the above example and show how the approximation
+**  Quentin: it would be fun to "deepen" the neural net for the above example and show how the approximation **
-### improves.
-Can you please do this?

 <span style="color:red">There are several problems here.
 First, if the network is too deep, you'll run into the [vanishing gradient problem](http://neuralnetworksanddeeplearning.com/chap5.html).
 Besides, other parameters such as the step size and the number of epochs are probably more important than the number of layers in these examples.
 In fact, since $f$ is a linear function of $x$, a one-layer network with the identity map as an activation would probably work best.
 I've added a comparison for the example below. </span>